10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 5. Westinghouse Portable Inverter Generator

-If you’re looking for a generator that’s extremely fuel-efficient, then you should consider the Westinghouse iGen2200 Portable Inverter Generator.
-It has a 12-hour run-time on a 1.2-gallon gas tank.
-This ensures that the generator will last the entire tailgating party without a problem.
+If you’re looking for a fuel-efficient generator, you should consider the Westinghouse iGen2200 Portable Inverter Generator.
+It has a 12-hour run time on a 1.2-gallon gas tank.
+This ensures the generator will last the entire tailgating party without a problem.
 It’s also very quiet at only 52 decibels, so you won’t have to deal with a loud generator in the background.
-It comes with four different outlets: two 120V 20 AMP outlets and two USB outlets.
-It has a peak of 2,200 watts.

 - 1,800 watts and 2,200 peak watts